traysiMay/gify/README.md

 Hello!
 Welcome to gify (гифы), which is the Russian word for hyphae -- the branching filaments that make up the mycelium of fungi.

-You can find the current demo @ https://shroom.raptor.pizza
+You can find the current demo deployed to Ropsten @ https://shroom.raptor.pizza

 Background: